probablykasper/vidl/README.md

 # ToDo
 - bug: vidl doesn't add album artist
+- Automator shortcut doesn't tell you if there's a (ytdl) error.
+Exit on errors?
+Notify on errors?
-- Notifications (optional).
+- Optional notifications.
 Tells you when the download starts, when finished and the metadata that was applied
 - For future config possibilities, replace options like `--no-md` with `--md` and `--!md`.
 Maybe call it `defaults` instead of `config`?
     - Add all configs as options, for instance add download_folder option.
     - Add all options as configs, for instance add md option.